0lyaMelnyk/organize-app/README.md

 # organize-app
-It's my educational project.
-How about test to read in README.md
+It's my educational project with using Angular, ASP.NET Core, MSSQL and Entity Framework